mne-tools/mne-python/doc/source/manual/matlab.rst

     Inverse operator decomposition data returned by mne_read_inverse_operator , see :ref:`BGBIEIJE`.
-For more information on inverse operator decomposition, see Section 6.2.
+For more information on inverse operator decomposition, see :ref:`CBBDJFBJ`.
 For an example on how to compute inverse solution using this data, see the sample routine mne_ex_compute_inverse .

 .. note:: The MNE Matlab toolbox tries it best to    employ vertex numbering starting from 1 as opposed to 0 as recorded    in the data files.
 There are, however, two exceptions where explicit    attention to the vertex numbering convention is needed.
 First, the    standard stc and w file reading and writing routines return and    assume zero-based vertex numbering.
 There are now versions with    names ending with '1' , which return and assume one-based    vertex numbering, see :ref:`BABBDDAI`.
 Second, the logno    field of the channel information in the data files produced by mne_compute_raw_inverse is    the zero-based number of the vertex whose source space signal is    contained on this channel.